zitadel/zitadel/docs/docs/guides/migrate/introduction.md

 In case all your applications depend on ZITADEL after the migration date, and ZITADEL is able to retrieve the required user information, including secrets, from the legacy system, then the recommended way is to let **ZITADEL orchestrate the user migration just-in-time**:

-- Create an pre-authentication [Action](/docs/apis/actions/introduction) to request user data from the legacy system and create a new user in ZITADEL.
+- Create a pre-authentication [Action](/docs/apis/actions/introduction) to request user data from the legacy system and create a new user in ZITADEL.
-- Optionally, create a post-authentication Action to flag migrated successfully migrated users in your legacy system
+- Optionally, create a post-authentication Action to flag successfully migrated users in your legacy system

 For all other cases, we recommend that the **legacy system orchestrates the migration** of users to ZITADEL for more flexibility:

-- Update your legacy system to create a user in ZITADEL on their next login, if not already flagged as migrated, by using our APIs (you can set the password and an verified email)
+- Update your legacy system to create a user in ZITADEL on their next login, if not already flagged as migrated, by using our APIs (you can set the password and a verified email)
 - Redirect migrated users with a login hint in the [auth request](/docs/apis/openidoauth/authrequest.mdx) to ZITADEL to pre-select the user

 In this case the migration can also be done as an import job or also allowing to create user session in both the legacy auth solution and ZITADEL in parallel with identity brokering: